mqtt-tools/mqttwarn/docs/notifier-catalog.md

 ### `dbus`

-The `dbus` service send a message over the dbus to the user's desktop (only tested with Gnome3).
+The `dbus` service sends a message over [D-Bus] to the user's desktop.
+So far, it has only been tested with Gnome3.

 ```ini
 [config:dbus]